ii5ii/Capstone-project/README.md

-## Little Lemon API
+## LittleLemon API

-A Django-based Back-End Capstone Project implementing Menu and Booking APIs with authentication and unit testing.
+A Django-based Back-End Project implementing Menu and Booking APIs with authentication and unit testing.

 ---